ChrisWren/grunt-link-checker/CONTRIBUTING.md

 # Reporting issues

+This plugin is a light wrapper around [node-simplecrawler](https://github.com/cgiffard/node-simplecrawler).
 If you are reporting an issue here, please make sure that the issue is with grunt-link-checker and not node-simplecrawler.
 If you have discovered a bug in node-simplecrawler, please file an issue [there](https://github.com/cgiffard/node-simplecrawler/issues/new).

 # Tests